 As the Dunning family were farmers themselves, Westmorland's ethos is that each site should be rooted in the local community, selling food that is locally-sourced, and gifts which were created by local suppliers.
 New projects tend to be created in partnership with local charitable causes.
 Each service area is promoted on its own merits and ironically that means many of their customers will talk about Tebay and Gloucester without ever realising its Westmorland who run them.

 Both of their qualifying services were among the first six to be given five stars by VisitEngland.
-In 2019, Transport Focus graded Westmorland 98% for customer satisfaction, putting them well ahead of every other operator.
+In 2019, Transport Focus graded Westmorland 98% for customer satisfaction, putting them well ahead of every other operator; they opted out of these in 2023.
 In 2021, Which?
 Magazine awarded all three top spots to Westmorland's service areas.

 The Westmorland business was especially vulnerable during the COVID-19 pandemic, as their restaurant experience is arguably their most famous feature.
 During the lockdown, they adapted to sell pre-packaged products and more takeaway food.
 They also offered interest-free loans to staff who needed financial support, and were praised by some of their suppliers for the understanding they showed.